 Uncut Sheet of 1960 Fleer Football Cards

 In the course of collecting this set, I have encountered a few cards with the wrong back.
 Seven of them are pictured here, and a full list follows the pictures.
 The last card in the pictures, Dan McGrew, has the correct back, and it shows how the back is normally oriented.
+The wrongbacks occurred when the back was printed upside-down on the full sheet--I suppose from the sheet being fed into the printer backward?
+If you look at the configuration of the full 264-card sheet, you can see that the fronts and backs of these wrongbacks came from cards that were diagonally opposite on the sheet.

 |12 Shirkey||79 Grabowsky|